 - Straight line from elbow to wrist to pinky "EWP line" for left arm

-- Know all note names in first position
+- Know all note names in first and second position, and be able to play in both positions

 - Understand and be able to clap basic rhythms (sixteenth notes, eighth notes, quarter notes, half notes, whole notes)